kwaldenphd/python-conditional-statements/README.md

 ```

-Q10: Write a program that uses Python's `and` and `or` logical operators to compare (at least) two comparison statements.
-Answer to this question includes program + comments that document process and explain your code.
+Q9: Modify your Q4 program to write a program that asks the user to enter a color value and returns an output message indicating whether the color is a primary, secondary, or tertiary color.
+This program will use a combination of the `input()` function, comparison operators, `if-then-else` logic, and Boolean logical operators.
+Answer to this question includes program + comments that document process and explain your code.**

+Primary colors:
+- Red
+- Yellow
+- Blue

+Secondary colors:
+- Green
+- Orange
+- Purple

+Tertiary colors:
+- Amber
+- Vermillion
+- Magenta
+- Violet
+- Teal
+- Chartreuse

 # Lab Notebook Questions